stonefl/stonefl.github.io/_posts/2020-03-16-setup-kubeflow-cluster-in-shared-vpc-on-google-cloud-platform.md

 The CLIENT_ID and CLIENT_SECRET can be obtained from the Cloud Console by selecting **APIs & Services** -> **Credentials**

-8. Pick a name `KF_NAME` for your Kubeflow deployment and directory for your configuration.
+- Pick names for your Kubeflow deployment and directory for your configuration:

 ```
 export KF_NAME=<your choice of name for the Kubeflow deployment>
 export BASE_DIR=<path to a base directory>